Market Penetration Strategy

 Customer feedback, sales data, market research, and competitive benchmarking should guide your assessment of potential product enhancements that address unmet needs or desires.

-Example: After collecting customer feedback, you may notice that you need more sizes and styles for female shirts at Online Fashion Inc.
+For example, After collecting customer feedback, you can notice that you need more sizes and styles for female shirts at Online Fashion Inc.

 ii.
 Enhance Features or Quality